Expertasif/stefanocoding.github.io/_posts/2016-06-01-taking-over-heroku-accounts.md

 _This is the first time I'm proud of a vulnerability I find._

+> This issue has been fixed by Heroku.

 Context
 ======
 <a href="https://www.heroku.com/" target="_blank">Heroku</a> has a feature called <a href="https://elements.heroku.com/buttons" target="_blank">Buttons</a>, which "let you one-click provision, configure and deploy third party components, libraries and pattern apps".